NetOfCode/DrawioWebApp/README.md

 ### Change the Thumbnail

-Replace `diagram-thumbnail.png` with your own diagram image (recommended: 400x300 or 800x600 pixels).
+Replace `diagram-thumbnail.png` with your own PNG file that contains embedded Draw.io diagram data.

+**To create a PNG with embedded data:**
+1. Create diagram in Draw.io (https://app.diagrams.net)
+2. File → Export as → PNG
+3. **Check "Include a copy of my diagram"** (this is critical!)
+4. Export and save
+5. Replace `diagram-thumbnail.png` with your exported file

+**See `HOW_TO_CREATE_XMLPNG.txt` for complete instructions.**

 ### Implement Save Functionality